jacqizee/Lo-Fi-Tetris/README.md

 ### Game End

 Game end was handled by the releaseTetronimo function.
-This function checks if there is space for a tetronimo to be released and if not, it adds the last tetronimo piece then exits out of the function interval, effectively ending the game.
+This function checks if there is space for a tetromino to be released and if not, it adds the last tetromino piece then exits out of the function interval, effectively ending the game.
 It then displays a modal with the final score, and updates the local high score if the achieved score is higher.

 ```
 if (currentTetro.startingPosition.some(index => mainCells[index].className.includes('paused'))) { // Game Over